lukini/live-chat-bot/README.md

 - l?tags - List all tags for the stream.
 Provide a VOD url to see previous tags if they exist.
 - l?cleartags - Clear the current tags
 - l?startstream - Manually start stream.
 Only works when chat isn't open.
 Sets the VOD url given to it.
+- l?endstream - Manually end stream.
+Closes chat and prints tags.
+Use with l?startstream.
 - l?setstream - Set the VOD url.
-Only use if the VOD didn't get found for some reason.
+Only use if the VOD didn't get found or set for some reason.
 - l?test - Tests if the bot has the permissions needed for the current channel.
 Output indicates if it worked.
 No output means it can't send messages.

 # Prerequisites